SAFE-Stack/SAFE-BookStore/README.md

     ```

 #### Define a model for the page that holds the state

-1. Replace the code in `Tomato.fs` with
+1. Replace the code in `src/Client/pages/Tomato.fs` with

     ```fsharp
     module Client.Tomato
     open Style